 Vision Therapy can be effective in resolving a range of post-concussion symptoms stemming from vision problems.
-Specially trained optometrists can diagnose problems with eye-teaming, focusing, and visual tracking and professional vision therapy can "retrain the visual system to help eliminate the visual symptoms most commonly associated with post-concussion syndrome."
+Specially trained optometrists can diagnose issues with eye-teaming, focusing, and visual tracking and then prescribe individualized vision therapy.
+This therapy can "retrain the visual system to help eliminate the visual symptoms most commonly associated with post-concussion syndrome."

 A high percentage of concussion patients develop vision problems